emsig/emsig.github.io/README.md

     - Direct wave (= diffusive full-space solution)
     - Reflected wave
     - Airwave (semi-analytical in the case of step responses)

-**empyscripts (add-ons)**
+- Add-ons (`empymod.scripts`)
   The add-ons for empymod provide some very specific, additional functionalities:
   - `tmtemod`: Return up- and down-going TM/TE-mode contributions for x-directed electric sources and receivers, which are located in the same layer.
   - `fdesign`: Design digital linear filters for the Hankel and Fourier transforms.
+  - `printinfo`: Can be used to show date, time, and package version information at the end of a notebook or script:
+    - `versions('HTML')` for Jupyter Notebooks, and
+    - `versions()` for IPython, QT, and Python consoles.

 ## Documentation [![](https://readthedocs.org/projects/empymod/badge/?version=stable)](https://empymod.readthedocs.io/en/stable/?badge=stable)